paultgriffiths/python-cloud-model/README.md

 ## Citation

 If you use this code in research, please cite the repository.
-A DOI wil be provided upon Zenodo release.
+A DOI will be provided upon Zenodo release.